 Unakoti means one less than a Koti (ten million) in Bengali.
 It is a historic tourist place in northern Tripura.
 It is an ancient religious pilgrimage centre situated in the Raghunandan hills of Tripura.
 Unakoti is a rocky hill with a small stream flowing through the middle of it, the entire hill cliffs are carved with hundreds of exquisite stone images of Shiva and other Hindu gods and goddesses.
-The name Unakoti probably refers to the innumerable stone carvings that are present in the hills here.
+The name Unakoti probably refers to the innumerable stone carvings in the hills here.

 A popular myth is that the sculptures here were made by a local mason ‘Kallu Kumar’ to please Lord Shiva and his consort Parvati.
 The mason swore that he could make one crore sculptures of the lord in a single night.
 But by the sunrise, he was one short.
 Hence the significance of the name ‘Unakoti’.